unr/nvim/ReadME.md

 # UNR's Dark Powered Neovim Configs

-Heavily inspired by (vim-config)[https://github.com/rafi/vim-config] and (SpaceVim)[https://spacevim.org].
+Heavily inspired by [vim-config](https://github.com/rafi/vim-config) and [SpaceVim](https://spacevim.org).

 Written from the ground up by myself.

 ## Basic Install.

 1. *Install Neovim*.
-I prefer to use homebrew, other options (available here)[https://github.com/neovim/neovim/wiki/Installing-Neovim];
+I prefer to use homebrew, other options [available here](https://github.com/neovim/neovim/wiki/Installing-Neovim);

 `brew install neovim/neovim/neovim`

 Need to be sure that this has Python support - required for dark-powered plugins.

 2. *Install Shougu/dein*.
 The key dark-powered element of our setup.
-Below are the install instructions (based on the official docs)[https://github.com/Shougo/dein.vim/].
+Below are the install instructions [based on the official docs](https://github.com/Shougo/dein.vim/).

 ```bash
 curl https://raw.githubusercontent.com/Shougo/dein.vim/master/bin/installer.sh > installer.sh